rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

   url: https://rhel1.${_SANDBOX_ID}.instruqt.io:9090
 difficulty: ""
 ---
-In this challenge, we'll configure the host `capsule.lab` as a Capsule server.
+In this assignment, we'll configure the host `capsule.lab` as a Capsule server.

 Red Hat Satellite Capsule Servers mirror content from Red Hat Satellite Server to facilitate content federation across various geographical locations.
 Host systems can pull content from the Capsule Server and not from the central Satellite Server.
 The Capsule Server also provides localized services such as Puppet Master, DHCP, DNS, or TFTP.
 Capsule Servers assist you in scaling your Satellite environment as the number of your managed systems increases.